 People often think that being a pet sitter is a stress-free job compared to a 9-5 office job or covering a shift in a restaurant.
 However, just like any other job, it has its ups and downs.
-That’s why it’s essential that, as pet sitters and dog walkers, we practice self-care.
+In this post, we’ll discuss some self-care tips for pet sitters and dog walkers.

 Self-care encourages our brain to produce happy hormones that can uplift our mood and motivate us.
 As dog pick up on our feelings and emotions, practicing self-care is also beneficial for our beloved pets.
 If we are calm- it is likely our pet will be calm too!

 Here are some tips for practicing self care:

 Avoid burnouts by choosing your working hours, payment terms, booking and cancellation policies to match your lifestyle.
 Think of YOUR needs first and set guidelines for yourself and others to follow.